bootdotdev/curriculum/README.md

 24. Compilers (???)
 25. Final Project (???)

+### 📝 Notes

+One goal is to keep the curriculum as linear as possible.
+We want the majority of students to be given a simple path to completion, without needing to make too many choices between classes.
+That said, electives and bonus courses are and will always be a part of Qvault.

+We want to keep the tech stack *fairly* lean.
+In other words, the goal is to teach the concepts of CS without forcing students to learn too many languages, frameworks and tools.
+For this reason, the primary languages of Qvault are currently:

+* JavaScript
+* Go
+* Python

 ## 👏 Contribute and Contact

-We would love help and feedback on how we can make the curriculum better!
-If you would like to discuss the project feel free to contact us.
-We are most responsive on Discord but you can also find us on Twitter:
+We would love help and feedback on how we can improve the curriculum!
+If you would like to discuss the project feel free to [contact us](https://qvault.io/contact/).
+We're most responsive on Discord but you can also find us on Twitter:

 * [Twitter](https://twitter.com/q_vault)
 * [Discord](https://discord.com/invite/HxuxE6Nv)

-If you're interested in writing or editing a course (and being paid to do so) please join the Discord and send me a DM (Lane) with your resume.